Paintings: oil on linen, 68 inches x 48 inches

 This collective social portrait and accompanying civic dialogues emphasize individual and collective accountability in the face of massive social injustice.

-Left: Nationalist - Slobodan Milošević (International Criminal Tribunal for the former Yugoslavia, February 12th 2002, appearance, died in custody, trial terminated; after a photograph by Raphael Gaillarde)
+Left: Nationalist - Slobodan Milosevic, standing trial at the International Criminal Tribunal for the former Yugoslavia (died in custody, trial terminated, after a photoby Raphael Gaillarde)

 EVA International Biennial, Limerick City, Ireland

 Kinz Tillou Fine Art, Brooklyn, New York

 'Post-conflict' is a term used in international recovery and justice communities to mark the end of a conflict and the beginning of a new period of development aid, reconstruction, and accountability.
 But the duration of time that marks the 'post' of the conflict is variable and fragile and involves multiple challenges-ranging from transitional justice issues to rebuilding civil society.
 While the problems, regions, politics and the points in time are all variable, the power of art to address incomprehensible human abuse, treat injustice as moments of self-examination, and focus our attention in visual and poetic ways remains constant.